sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

-# SAGA Pattern - implementation with Orkes Conductor
+# SAGA Pattern - implementation with Conductor

 In this notebook, we discuss the implementation of the SAGA pattern using Spring Boot.
 As mentioned [here](/saga_theory.md), there are two approaches to implementing the pattern: **choreography** or **orchestration**.
 Considering the characteristics of both, implementing SAGA Pattern using an orchestrator is definitely a better choice, at least in our context.
 In the following sections, each step required to achieve the proposed result in the [project](../code/) is explained in detail.